 Another popular kitty behavior is pushing pens, TV remotes and glass vases off of the counter (or any other high surface).
 What’s up with that?
 Typically, it’s a bored kitty trying to prod some object into motion, leading to a game of chase.
 Better yet, the sound of things shattering usually brings a human to the scene — so your cat gets attention — and the naughty behavior is reinforced.

-There’s a two-part solution: (1) Ward off kitty boredom with scheduled playtime every day and (2) Try to keep her off the counters.
-Determine which feathered or furred toys she prefers and rotate them throughout the week to keep her interested.
-Then, make the counters less attractive as a perch by covering them with surfaces and textures cats typically don’t like, such as tinfoil or cardboard.
+There’s a two-part solution: (1) Ward off kitty boredom with scheduled playtime every day and (2) Try to keep them off the counters.
+Determine which feathered or furred toys they prefer and rotate them throughout the week to keep them interested.
+Then, make the counters less attractive as a perch by covering them with surfaces and textures cats typically don’t like, such as tin foil or cardboard.

-Have you ever noticed your cat sniff at your shirt, then hold her mouth open with that faraway look in her eyes?
-It’s called the flehmen reaction, and it’s her way of getting a better whiff of the scent — with her mouth.
+Have you ever noticed your cat sniff at your shirt, then hold their mouth open with that faraway look in their eyes?
+It’s called the flehmen reaction, and it’s their way of getting a better whiff of the scent — with their mouth.
 Cats have a unique batch of sensory cells called the Jacobson’s organ, located on the roof of their mouths.
-By drawing a scent into her mouth and over the organ, your cat can better interpret the scent in question.
+By drawing a scent into their mouth and over the organ, your cat can better interpret the scent in question.

 There’s no need for a solution to this, but now you know why it happens!

 Does your cat rhythmically paddle their front paws into you like they are kneading bread dough?
 Also known as “making biscuits,” it’s an instinctive behavior that usually starts when a newborn kitten kneads their mother’s chest to start the milk flowing.
 Cats often continue this behavior later in life as a way to calm themselves down, to mark you with the scent glands in their paw pads or just because they feel comfortable with you.